-Many young people are unclear about the law relating to filesharing, even in years 9 and 10.
-This lesson explains exactly what “peer to peer” or “p2p” filesharing is, and which sites are legal.
+Many young people are unclear about the law relating to file sharing, even in years 9 and 10.
+This lesson explains exactly what “peer to peer” or “p2p” file sharing is, and which sites are legal.
 Students learn why p2p networks can be dangerous facilitators of malware and viruses, why p2p networks can facilitate copyright infringement, and how illegal downloads can be traced.
-An important element of this learning is understanding what the potential consequences of illegal downloading can be.
+An important element of this learning is the understanding of what the potential consequences of illegal downloading can be.

 The lesson plan involves a mock trial, where students role play the opposing sides in a case where a student is being prosecuted for illegal file sharing.
 It also includes useful links for reference, and background information for the teacher.

 This lesson reminds students that future employers and universities may search the social media profiles of applicants.
-The students access the internet to search online for anything relating to them, to see what their digital footprint currently is like.
-The pupils develop advice on which websites users need to be wary of and careful regarding what information they upload.
-They can then develop a series of guidelines aimed at Y7-8 designed to minimise the possibility of negative search results in future
+The students access the Internet to search online for anything relating to them, to see what their digital footprint is currently like.
+The pupils develop advice on which websites users need to be wary of and carefully consider what information they upload.
+They can then develop a series of guidelines aimed at Y7-8 designed to minimise the possibility of negative search results in future.

 Copyright infringement is common in schools amongst pupils – normally because of ignorance regarding copyright law and the relative ease to find and copy images without considering copyright licenses.
 Creative Commons is a system of licensing which allows use, reuse, remixing with permission, and legally – provided the user attributes the author in the manner defined in the license.
 Pupils need to know where to find appropriate content, and how to select material based on a suitable license for their intended use.
 They also need to be aware of the potential consequences of copyright infringement.